 Whether eating sugary food or just plain bread, the body breaks them down and converts them into glucose, or simple sugar, because the body primarily uses this form of energy.
-In diabetics, the body lacks enough insulin to help absorb glucose in the bloodstream, or doesn't respond to insulin at all.
-Glucose levels in diabetics can build up and cause health complications.
+In a person with diabetes, the body lacks enough insulin to help absorb glucose in the bloodstream, or doesn't respond to insulin at all.
+Glucose levels in people with diabetes can build up and cause health complications.

 Insulin in People without Diabetes